How to kill weeds but not grass – 9 expert methods for a greener, healthier lawn

 If you take pride in your lawn, then you will likely be used to tasks such as aerating a lawn and scarifying a lawn.
 You may, then, be unsurprised to hear that one of the best ways of removing weeds from grass without damaging it is to do it manually.

 'To get weeds out of grass without damaging the turf, one of the simplest and most effective options is to remove them by hand,' says Drew Swainston, a former professional gardener and Content Editor for Homes & Gardens.
-'This allows you to focus on each weed one by one and make sure you remove the full weed and its root to prevent it from coming back.
+'This allows you to focus on each weed one by one and make sure you remove the full weed and its root to prevent it from coming back.'

 Gardening piqued Drew's interest and he studied for a Level 3 Horticulture qualification.
 This opened up the chance to work as a professional gardener for several years.
 His journey saw him have the fantastic opportunity to work at the world famous arts and crafts garden Hidcote Manor Garden in the UK, and he also spent several years at Hanbury Hall gardens in the West Midlands, UK.
 During his gardening career he also specialized as a kitchen gardener.

 The main offenders on lawns are daisies, buttercups, clover, and moss.
-The best way to deal with them organically is to improve the health of your lawn and encourage vigorous grass growth – try feeding, aerating with a garden fork, such as this model from Amazon, and scarifying with a rake - this model from Amazon is top rated
+The best way to deal with them organically is to improve the health of your lawn and encourage vigorous grass growth – try feeding, and aerating with a garden fork, such as this model from Amazon.
+While aerating using a garden fork is hard work (but good exercise!) your lawn will thank you for it.
+When I tend to do this, I ask for some help from my gardening neighbor.
+Many hands make the job a lot quicker!

-3. Keep on top of mowing
+5. Keep on top of mowing

-If your grass is being taken over by common lawn weeds such as dandelions, one of the easiest ways to prevent them growing and spreading is to let your lawn mower do the hard work for you.
+If your grass is being taken over by common lawn weeds such as dandelions, one of the easiest ways to prevent them from growing and spreading is to let your lawn mower do the hard work for you.

 ‘Make sure to mow your lawn regularly and not cut it too short, as well as watering it deeply, but infrequently,' explains David Angelov of Plant Parenthood.
+'A rough level of one to two inches is best.'

 If your lawn mower has a mulching option where it spreads the grass clippings straight back onto the lawn to feed the grass, it's important not to use this option when weeds such as dandelions are setting seed in mid to late spring.
 All you'll succeed in doing is spreading the seeds back into your grass.